If you are not familiar with this delicacy, you may be wondering, should feta cheese smell sour?

 You must have noticed that feta cheese has a very distinctive smell.

-In fact, some people won’t even try it because the smell is so off-putting.
+Some people won’t even try it because the smell is so off-putting.

 Or they assume it has gone bad.